 Dreama Gentry provides leadership and vision as the executive director of Partners for Education at Berea College.
 Gentry is committed to shamelessly advocating for rural students living in poverty and tirelessly works to ensure that the national dialogue around educational success includes the voices of rural students.
 A first-generation college graduate from rural Appalachia, Gentry holds a bachelor’s degree in political science from Berea College and a juris doctor from the University of Kentucky College of Law.

-Penny Jordan serves as the associate executive director for strategic initiatives for Partners for Education.
+Penny Jordan serves as the chief strategy and finance officer for Partners for Education.
 Jordan has more than 12 years of experience working in leadership positions in grant development, finance, operations, compliance, auditing and strategic planning for non-profit organizations.
 Prior to her work in the non-profit sector, Jordan spent 10 years working in the banking industry in rural Appalachian Kentucky counties.
 Jordan holds a bachelor’s degree in accounting and a master’s degree in management from Indiana Wesleyan University and a doctorate in educational leadership and policy studies from Eastern Kentucky University.

 Heather Dufour has been with Partners for Education since 2010, currently serving as the director of grant services and compliance.
 Before joining Partners, she directed Union College’s special programs and served as an adjunct professor of business and finance.
 Dufour holds bachelor’s degrees in business and mathematics, a master’s degree in business and a doctorate in management with an emphasis in finance.

 As director of programs for integrated solutions at Partners for Education, L. Rochelle Garrett, MSW, provides strategic leadership, vision and oversight to a portfolio of programs in the Arts and Humanities, Early Childhood, Family Engagement, and Student Leadership.
 Garrett has 30 years of experience in social work and education.
 A first-generation college graduate, she holds a bachelor’s degree in social work from Eastern Kentucky University and a master’s degree in social work from the University of Kentucky.